A Frame is a top-level window with a title and a border.

 subcomponents to the rectangle which has an upper-left corner

-, and has a size of
+location of (insets.left, insets.top), and has a size of

-width - (insets.left + insets.right)
+width - (insets.left + insets.right) by

-height - (insets.top + insets.bottom)
+height - (insets.top + insets.bottom).

-The default layout for a frame is BorderLayout
+The default layout for a frame is BorderLayout.

 A frame may have its native decorations (i.e. Frame

-) turned off
+and Titlebar) turned off

-.
+with setUndecorated.
 This can only be done while the frame

-is not displayable
+is not displayable.

 In a multi-screen environment, you can create a Frame